ElijahJohnson5/Scrabble/README.md

 #### Known Bugs
 * When moving a tile from one spot on the board to another an exception is thrown from javafx, it doesn't seem to break anything and there is no way to catch it
 * When moving a blank from one spot on the board to another there is a null pointer exception seems to run fine after it
-* Some bugs pop up when you are playing the game after you have already finished one game
+* Some bugs pop up when you are playing the game after you have already finished one game (probably best to not choose play again once the game has finished)
 #### Unfinished Features
-* Exchanging all tiles at once
+* Exchanging all tiles at once (right now you can only do one at a time)
 * Make playing more than one game work